 When calibrated, the filter center frequency can vary with changes in temperature.
-If the ADF7021 is used in an application where it remains in receive mode for a considerable length of time, the user must consider this variation of filter center frequency with temperature.
-This variation is typically 0.7 kHz per 10°C, which means that if a coarse filter calibration and fine filter calibration are performed at 25°C, the initial maximum error is \pm 0.5 kHz, and the maximum possible change in the filter center frequency over temperature (-40°C and +85°C) is \pm 4.5 kHz.
-This gives a total error of \pm 5 kHz.
+If the ADF7021-N is used in an application where it remains in receive mode for a considerable length of time, the user must consider this variation of filter center frequency with temperature.
+This variation is typically 1 kHz per 20°C, which means that if a coarse filter calibration and fine filter calibration are performed at 25°C, the initial maximum error is $\pm 0.5$ kHz, and the maximum possible change in the filter center frequency over temperature (-40°C to +85°C) is $\pm 3.25$ kHz.
+This gives a total error of $\pm 3.75$ kHz.

 If the receive signal occupied bandwidth is considerably less than the IF filter bandwidth, the variation of filter center frequency over the operating temperature range may not be an issue.
-Alternatively, if the IF filter bandwidth is not wide enough to tolerate the variation with temperature, a periodic filter calibration can be performed, or alternatively, the on-chip temperature sensor can be used to determine when a filter calibration is necessary by monitoring for changes in temperature.
+Alternatively, if the IF filter bandwidth is not wide enough to tolerate the variation with temperature, a periodic filter calibration can be performed or, alternatively, the on-chip temperature sensor can be used to determine when a filter calibration is necessary by monitoring for changes in temperature.